 The grounds on which an order can be made are:

-- if the licensee thinks that the welfare of the person or of a person living with them is seriously at risk as a result of alcohol consumption; or
+- if the licensee thinks that the welfare of the person or of a person living with them or of a person's family member is seriously at risk as a result of alcohol consumption; or

 - if the person commits an offence or behaves in an offensive or disorderly manner on the licensed premises or in an area adjacent to the licensed premises; or